Musée Rodin Meudon

 In 1807, in a turbulent political climate, François-René de Châteaubriand sought refuge at the Vallée-aux-Loups estate.
 Here, at less than 20 km from the capital, he began writing his " Memoirs From Beyond the Grave".
 In this "little desert in Aulnay", as Châteaubriand liked to call it, there are no sand dunes, but an oasis of luxuriant vegetation.
 The elegant abode and its garden, accessible by RER B from Châtelet - Les Halles, reflects the spirit of this born botanist and traveller.
 And provides a perfect immersion into the Romantic atmosphere of a 19th-century French country house.

-Maison de Chateubriand
+Maison de Chateaubriand

 Chateaubriand’s House